University of Utah - Center for Science and Mathematics Education (CSME)

 Description of Programming

-- Our science and math teacher preparation programs are designed to enhance content knowledge and make teachers more effective in the classroom.
-Current programs include the Master of Science for Secondary School Teachers (MSSST), Teacher Research Fellows, an Elementary STEM Endorsement, and an annual Navajo Teacher Training Workshop.
+- CSME's K-12 teacher preparation programs enhance math and science content knowledge and make teachers more effective in the classroom.
+Current programs include the Master of Science for Secondary School Teachers (MSSST – a degree program providing content-area training for licensed science teachers); Teacher Research Fellows (a lab or field research experience for teachers working alongside university faculty members); Elementary STEM Endorsement (offered in partnership with local school districts), and an annual "Earth Science from Western and Navajo Perspectives" Workshop (an intensive field experience with a diversity emphasis).

 Successes and Impacts

-Among CSME's greatest successes is the Master of Science for Secondary School Teachers (MSSST) program.
+- Among CSME's greatest successes is the Master of Science for Secondary School Teachers (MSSST) program.
 MSSST is a two-year degree for in-service secondary school teachers and has graduated over 60 students since the CSME began in 2009.
 MSSST students and graduates teach in a variety of schools, from charter schools to high-need Title 1 public schools.
+A subset of MSSST teachers also participates in Teacher Research Fellows.